 About the blog

-I’ve been doing some interesting IT stuff, working on challenging projects and solving esoteric problems, it seemed like a wise idea to document things that I went through, just to have it all in one place for future references.
+I’ve been doing some amazing IT stuff, working on challenging projects and solving esoteric problems, where it seemed like a wise idea to document things that I learnt along the way, just to have it all in one place for future references.
 Shortly put, as you can likely guess by now, this website is my personal technical blog.

 About getting in touch

 For professional enquiries, connect with me on LinkedIn.

 My pet projects, as well as RHCA study notes, can be found on GitHub.

 If you wish to contact me, you can comment on a post of interest of this blog and I’ll do my best to get back to you.